tttmmmyyyy/fixlang/Document.md

 will compile because Fix can infer the type of `truth` by the fact that it can be added to `0` of type `I64`.

-A module name can be a string created by concatenating strings with capital initials by periods (e.g. `Main.Model.Impl`).
+A module name can contain periods, e.g., `Main.Model.Impl`.
 In this case, an entity whose full name is `Main.Model.Impl::truth` can be referred to as `Impl::truth` or `Model.Impl::truth`.

 ## More on import statements: filtering entities